Ohmnivore/CodeCounter/README.txt

-This is a simple Neko command line interface program that recursively searches a specified diretory for files with the specified file extension, and counts the total lines of code within that directory.
+This is a simple Neko command line interface program that recursively searches a specified directory for files with the specified file extension, and counts the total lines of code within that directory.

 The compiled files can be found in the /bin/ directory.